 Accounts Receivable consists primarily of advisory fees and expense reimbursements billed to our clients.
 Receivables are reported net of any allowance for doubtful accounts.
 We maintain an allowance for bad debts to provide coverage for probable losses from our customer receivables and derive the estimate through specific identification for the allowance for doubtful accounts and an assessment of the client's creditworthiness.
-As of June 30, 2013 and December 31, 2012, total receivables amounted to \$114.2 million and \$89.1 million, respectively, net of an allowance.
-The Investment Banking and

-Investment Management receivables collection periods generally are within 90 days of invoice, with the exception of placement fees, which are generally collected within 180 days of invoice.
+As of June 30, 2014 and December 31, 2013, total receivables amounted to \$100.3 million and \$83.3 million, respectively, net of an allowance.
+The Investment Banking and Investment Management receivables collection periods generally are within 90 days of invoice, with the exception of placement fees, which are generally collected within 180 days of invoice.
 The collection period for restructuring transactions and private equity fee receivables may exceed 90 days.
-We recorded minimal bad debt expense for each of the six months ended June 30, 2013 and 2012.
+We recorded minimal bad debt expense for each of the six months ended June 30, 2014 and 2013.

-With respect to our Marketable Securities portfolio, which is comprised primarily of highly rated corporate and municipal bonds, mutual funds and Securities Investments, we manage our credit risk exposure by limiting concentration risk and maintaining investment grade credit quality.
-As of June 30, 2013, we had Marketable Securities of \$36.4 million, of which 41% were corporate and municipal securities, primarily with S&P ratings ranging from AAA to BB+, and 59% were Securities Investments and mutual funds.
+With respect to our Marketable Securities portfolio, which is comprised primarily of highly-rated corporate and municipal bonds, mutual funds and securities investments, we manage our credit risk exposure by limiting concentration risk and maintaining investment grade credit quality.
+As of June 30, 2014, we had Marketable Securities of \$36.3 million, of which 71% were corporate and municipal securities, primarily with S&P ratings ranging from AAA to BB+.